 Hey, everyone!
 Lindy here with my first blog post.
 I’m so excited to see this community grow and learn about those who, like our team, want to make a difference.
 So, before I delve into your stories that I’ll hope you’ll share with us, here’s part of mine:

 I’ve learned (in my short 22 years) that there are few things more powerful than empathy – it inspires vulnerability without exposure, compassion without expectation, action without reaction.
-In fact, empathy works beyond our physical, emotional, and even spiritual expectations, accessing the unifying quality that connects all of us: our humanity.
+It seems that empathy works beyond our physical, emotional, and even spiritual expectations, accessing the unifying quality that connects all of us: our humanity.
 When I realized this, that our humanity is woven and maintained by the powerful ties of empathy, I knew we (all humans) were experiencing a crisis of ignorance.
 Too few of us are awake to the possibilities and the power of our empathetic connections, so many assume that they are powerless as individuals, and too many assume that their resources entitle to them to a destiny that is somehow different from the one that belongs to the rest of the human race.

 In my last year at Amherst College (go Mammoths), I wrote a thesis on Native American literature – specifically creation narratives.
 Did my fellow geology majors tease me that writing a thesis for my English degree was a cop-out, especially as I planned a Fulbright fellowship that would take me to the Arctic Circle to study climate change?
 Sure.
 But, to me, the issues facing Native Americans – the issues facing any marginalized nation, community, or social group – are intimately connected to environmental stress and will only worsen with climate change.
 I felt it was imperative to start understanding how our perceptions of climate change affect the way we cope with adaptation and mitigation.
 Over the course of the last national election cycle, many of us have, unfortunately, seen that some of the most powerful individuals in the American government are climate skeptics or, if they do perceive that the climate is changing, they insist that human beings have no hand in the warming process.
 Or, worse: they accept both facts – the climate is changing and humans are increasing the rate and magnitude of that change – but that these facts are not pressing enough to divert some of the oxygen in Washington and talk about how to fix it – maybe they’re right, since superstorm hurricanes like Sandy and Harvey are low-pressure systems, after all (that was a geology/meteorology joke and I won’t apologize for it).